-Natural Gas

-#8

-=

-.1990"

-Liquid Propane Gas
+Natural Gas ...... #4 = .2090" Liquid Propane Gas ... #31 = .1285"

-#31

-=

-.1200"

-3. Piping and Connections
+3. PIPING/CONNECTIONS

-ALL components and materials must conform to National Fuel or Canadian gas code specifications.
-It is Important that gas pressure regulators meet applicable pressure requirements and that gas meters be rated for the total amount of all the appliance Btu's being supplied.
+ALL components/materials must conform to National Fuel Gas Code Specifications, or in CANADA, the Canadian Installation Codes (for General Installation and Gas Plumbing).
+It is important that gas pressure regulators meet applicable pressure requirements and that gas meters be rated for the total amount of all the appliance Btu's being supplied.